FreeAndFair/ColoradoRLA/docs/20_RunBook.md

 tabulation results to the Election Night Reporting System.

 ### Ballot Polling Audit Upload
-The RLA Tool is designed for comparison audits, which require a voting system capable of exporting CVR files.
+The current version RLA Tool is designed for comparison audits, which require a voting system capable of exporting CVR files.
 However, Counties whose voting systems do not export CVR files can use the RLA Tool to upload ballot manifests, described in the [Comparison Audit Upload](#comparison-audit-upload)